 When you wrap up your holiday gift giving with Biltmore wines, everyone on your gift list will know how much they mean to you!

-Floral designer Hope Wright recently retired from a 23-year career at A Gardener’s Place, the charming gift shop located below the Conservatory in Biltmore’s Walled Garden.
+Floral designer Hope Wright recently retired from a 23-year career at Biltmore where she specialized in floral design at A Gardener’s Place gift shop below the Conservatory.
 We caught up with Hope for some expert guidance on gift wrapping wine to make it even more special.

-“I love Biltmore wine and I often give it as a gift, especially during the holiday season,” said Hope.
+“I love Biltmore wines and I often give them as gifts, especially during the holiday season,” said Hope.
 “And while there’s nothing wrong with simply placing a bottle of wine in a gift bag, it’s also nice to wrap it in a creative way that says ‘you’re special’ to your recipient.”

 Timeless natural elements